-1. Practice folding up your stroller before you enter the park.
+- Practice folding up your stroller before you enter the park.

 I remember a scene in a Jennifer Weiner novel where the main character is “stroller-jacked” at gunpoint, and the thief has to ask her for help figuring out how to fold up the high-end stroller.

 Since you’re going to be going it several times throughout the day, you’d better get good at it beforehand.
-You don’t want to be struggling with your Monstrosity on Wheels when your Tier 1 Fast Pass is about to expire and/or when all the exhausted guests on an overcrowded bus are giving you the Evil Eye.
+You don’t want to be struggling with your Monstrosity on Wheels when you’re late for your dining reservation and/or when all the exhausted guests on an overcrowded bus are giving you the Evil Eye.

-2. Park your stroller in designated spaces, and not “wherever it’s convenient.”
+- Park your stroller in designated spaces, and not “wherever it’s convenient.”
 If you can’t find one nearby, feel free to ask a Cast Member for assistance.

-3. Do not let your 8 year old push his 3 year old brother around in the stroller (now matter how cute you think it looks).
+- Do not let your 8 year old push his 3 year old brother around in the stroller (now matter how cute you think it looks).

-4. Please obey the speed limit.
+- Obey the speed limit.

 Well … I don’t know exactly what the speed limit, but “normal walking speed of a sane person” is probably a good guess.
 (BTW, I could picture me becoming guilty of this, because I tend to panic when I’m running late for things.)